The Coolest Tiny Home in Every State

 Tiny house enthusiasts often turn to old school busses to construct their abode, like this one in Nebraska.
 Once inside it hardly looks like a school bus with wood floors, a wood stove, and a great looking wood table.

 Living in a shipping container in Nevada sounds like the story of someone who lost a really bad bet.
 With 160 square feet and gorgeous wood decor, it will feel like you won the lottery.
-Not looking to buy?
-Check out these 10 adorable tiny houses you can rent across the country.

 Get going on the road with this tiny home in New Hampshire.
 The 270-square foot tiny home includes a loft space.